Presidential transition of Ronald Reagan: Finances

 As per legislation passed in 1976, the federal government gave $3 million to fund the transition, with $2 million going to the president-elect and $1 million going to the outgoing president.
 The outgoing administration of Jimmy Carter spent $861,526 of the $1 million it was allotted by the federal government, with the team of the outgoing president utilizing $672,659 and the team of the outgoing vice president, Walter Mondale, utilizing $188,867.
-The Reagan team spend $1.75 of the federal money granted to it.
+The Reagan team spent $1.75 million of the federal money granted to it.
 Of this amount, $63,378 went to Vice President-elect George H. W. Bush for personal compensation and benefits.

 The Government Accountability Office would find that, in their use of government funds, the Reagan transition team did not always follow correct procedures.
 For instance, they gave salary to employees of federal agencies who had been assigned to the transition effort on a non-reimbursable basis.

 The Reagan transition team also raised private contributions to further fund the transition, soliciting contributions through the private corporation Presidential Transition Foundation, Inc. They raised approximately $1.25 million.
 The foundation would later deny requests by the Government Accountability Office to audit these funds.
 Neither the funding sources nor the expenditures made with these funds have ever been disclosed to the public.

 Congressional testimony would later reveal that some of the Reagan transition spending had gone to hotel bills, payments to Nancy Reagan's decorator, tuxedo rental, parties, and parking tickets.

 Reagan's transition was, ultimately, more expensive than any previous transition.